brendt/stitcher.io/src/content/blog/2023-12-12-i-dont-know.md

 What are your thoughts?
 Have you had the same experience?
 Maybe completely the opposite? <a href="mailto:brendt@stitcher.io">Let me know</a>!

+PS: there were also a bunch of nice people at both SymfonyCon and Laracon, maybe that's good to mention as well 😁

 {{ cta:mail }}